holehouse-lab/soursop/docs/index.rst

 About
 ========
-**SOURSOP** is built and maintained by Jared Lalmansingh (Pappu lab) and `Alex Holehouse <https://holehouselab.com/>`_.
+**SOURSOP** was built by Jared Lalmansingh (Pappu lab) and `Alex Holehouse <https://holehouselab.com/>`_.
 Its development was supported financially and intellectually by the  `Molecular Sciences Software Institute (MOLSSI) <https://molssi.org/>`_.
 It was also supported by NSF grant no. 2128068 to Alex, and we thank members of the `Water and Life Interface Institute (WALII) <https://www.walii.science/>`_, supported by NSF DBI grant #2213983, for helpful discussions.